 This level of stage presence can only come from spending years doing it.
 But Dani, Pau and Ale are only 24, 21 and 19 years old respectively and yet have a swagger that took even the Rolling Stones several years to develop.
 Spoiler: they’ve been performing live since they were 14, 11 and 9.
 Live playing is definitely their wheelhouse.
 You’ll find very few videos of The Warning where they’re not performing as a band, even in the traditional music video format.
 No slo-mo running down the beach or pouting after a breakup text.
 They leave their drama on the stage.

-The Ladies Villarreal Vélez — Daniela (“Dani”) on guitar, Paulina (“Pau”) on drums and Alejandra (“Ale”) on bass — have a colorful history that also managed to escape me on Youtube for a decade.
+Who are these Ladies Villarreal Vélez?
+They’re Daniela (“Dani”) on guitar, Paulina (“Pau”) on drums and Alejandra (“Ale”) on bass.
+They have a colorful history that also managed to escape me on Youtube for a decade.
 I spend more time on Youtube than all other streaming platforms combined so how I missed them is a mystery.
-It’s testament to the depth of content on this provider: allegedly 14 billion videos!
-95% of the new-to-me music I’ve found since 2015 or so was excavated from Youtube.

 The Warning’s 2014 video of “Enter Sandman” when the girls were mostly pre-teen went viral on Youtube.
 They found themselves invited to perform on “The Ellen Degeneres Show”, which kickstarted their professional career as an opening act for Foo Fighters, Sammy Hagar and the Circle, and Stone Temple Pilots.
 They’ve since gone on to open for Metallica, Muse and Guns ‘N Roses.
 Now they’re headliners and selling out thousand seaters, again managing to stay under my radar until recently.

-Not satisfied with being just a copy band, they began writing their own songs.They turned out to be outstanding pop composers and lyricists as well.
-Among my favorites are “Sick”, “Evolve”, “Disciple” and “Hell You Call a Dream”.
+Not satisfied with being just a copy band, they began writing their own material.They turned out to be outstanding pop composers as well.
+Among my favorites are “Sick”, “Evolve”, “Disciple”, “Automatic Sun”, “More”… hell, there’s far more “wow!” than “meh” in their song list.

 So now you’ve heard of them too.
-Given their tireless international touring schedule, recordings, TV appearances and prolific use of social media you’re going to be hearing lots more from The Warning.
+Given their tireless international touring schedule, recordings, TV appearances and prolific use of social media you’re going to be hearing lots more from them.